louislim899899/profile/src/assets/styles/README.md

 Hold sass tools, helpers files, variables, functions, mixins & config files Helper only, which don't output any CSS when compiled.

+### Base

+Hold boilerplate for projects including standard styles such as typography which commonly used throughout the project

 ### Components

 Styles for button, carousels, sliders, widgets.
 Most compact folders